jsworks/homebridge-ping-hosts/README.md

 ```

 # Notes
-- Hostnames are *not* currently supported, only IPv4 Addresses.
+- Hostnames are *not* currently supported, only IPv4 or IPv6 addresses.
+- Only one of `ipv4_address` or `ipv4_address` should be specified.
+If both are specified, `ipv4_address` will be ignored.
 - `retries` defaults to 1
 - `timeout` defaults to 25
 - `interval` defaults to 60